DigiLEAN/DigiLean.Connect/docs/examples/datasource-value-post.md

 # Add datavalue to datasource

-## Simple example - value and valueDate
+## Basic example - value and valueDate

 This is the simplest form of a DataValue.
-The fields `value` and `valueDate` is always required by default
+The fields `value` and `valueDate` is the minimum requirement

 Request